History of Askea

 Our Team Of Experts

-Our experienced Childcare Practitioners have a range of nationally recognised qualifications and are committed to partaking in continuous professional development.
+Our experienced Early Years Educators have a range of nationally recognised qualifications and are committed to partaking in continuous professional development.
 All our ECCE room leaders hold a B.A.
 Degree in Early Childhood Care & Education.

 When planning learning experiences for our children we are guided by “Aistear” which is the Early Childhood Curriculum Framework for children from birth to six years in Ireland.
 Through four interconnected themes – Well-being, Identity & Belonging, Communicating and Exploring & Thinking – Aistear guides practitioners in providing enjoyable and challenging learning experiences so that all children can grow and develop as competent and confident learners within loving relationships with others.